 Director of Policy, J-PAL Europe

-Cillian Nolan is the Associate Director for Policy at J-PAL Europe, hosted by the Paris School of Economics.
+Cillian Nolan is the Director of Policy at J-PAL Europe, hosted by the Paris School of Economics.
 He leads J-PAL Europe’s policy team in efforts to bring together governments, donors, civil society organizations and J-PAL affiliated researchers to promote the use of evidence in decision-making, as well as to synthesise lessons from randomised evaluations of social programs in Europe and beyond.
 He also advises on J-PAL’s work on Crime, Violence and Conflict, a stream of work he managed from 2017-2019.

 Prior to joining J-PAL, Cillian worked for over a decade as a researcher and analyst on conflict issues, examining the sources of violent conflict and advocating policies geared towards its effective management and prevention.
 From 2006 to 2013, he worked at the International Crisis Group, serving in research and advocacy roles at the organization’s Brussels headquarters, and then as a Southeast Asia field analyst based in Indonesia and Timor-Leste.
 In that role, he researched and authored a series of reports on police and security sector reform, and the long-term challenges of democratic transitions, state-building and rule of law consolidation.
 In 2013, he became co-founding deputy director of the Institute for Policy Analysis of Conflict, a think tank producing in-depth research explaining the dynamics of conflict in Southeast Asia.
 He has also worked as a researcher on international humanitarian law issues for the Program on Humanitarian Policy and Conflict Research (HPCR) at Harvard University and as a production assistant for National Public Radio’s “All Things Considered”.